sprout2000/elephicon/README.md

 ## Usage

-Drop a PNG file to the window.
+Drop a PNG file to the window, and you will see `icon-xxxxxxxxx` created in the directory.

 The ideal input is a 24 bit PNG with an alpha channel (RGBA) with 1024×1024 pixels but any other dimensions and most other PNG formats do also work.